wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Need a chat for your website?
-Flyzoo is the perfect chat for your e-commerce, community or blog!
+The all-in-one chat perfect for your e-commerce, community or blog!

 == Description ==